 2. The Kazanjian Red

 Originally discovered in Lichtenburg, South Africa during the mid-1920s this stone was thought to be a 35 carat black bort and was sold for just £8 per carat.
 It was later sent to the Gaudvis Brothers in Amsterdam who begun processing the stone.
 Once the stone was reduced to 23 carats it begun developing a brown hue.
 Noticing this, cutting operations proceeded until it was transformed into a 5.05 carat, deep ruby red, emerald cut diamond.
 Despite its brilliance, and contrary to the other diamonds on this list, this stone story is plagued by tragic events.
 It initially received very little respect, and was often mistaken for a ruby by a plethora of untrained individuals.
 To make matters worse, it was even confiscated by Nazi soldiers during WW II.
-Thankfully, it was returned to its rightfl owner after the war had ended, but it ended up being repetedly sold up until 1970.
+Thankfully, it was returned to its rightful owner after the war had ended, but it ended up being repeatedly sold up until 1970.

 After disappearing from the public eye for 37 years the diamond was offered to the Kazanjian Bros. a gem and jewelry firm based in Beverly Hills, California.
 Following its 2007 purchase the stone was then named the “Kazanjian Red” to pay homage to the company’s founders.
 Despite its tragic past, this precious stone now has a noble role; often displayed alongside other famous gems and jewelry, the company utilizes its brilliance to promote and raise money for various charities, some of which being related with underprivileged youth and disadvantaged children.